Guardsquare/proguard/docs/md/manual/configuration/usage.md

   [processing a library](examples.md#library).
 Some IDEs can use the information to assist developers who use the library, for example with tool tips or autocompletion.
 Only applicable when obfuscating.

+    When processing Kotlin metadata the Kotlin function, constructor and property setter parameter names are also kept.

 `-renamesourcefileattribute`{: #renamesourcefileattribute} \[*string*\]
 : Specifies a constant string to be put in the `SourceFile` attributes (and